majoraudit/majoraudit/DOC.md

 >
 > YALIES_API_KEY="get an api key from yalies"

-The CAS URL may have changed, check with Ryan.

 You can run the actual backend by doing

 > python manage.py migrate